electricbookworks/electric-book/_docs/about/technical-overview.md

 ---
 ~~~

-Page styles we've designed for in the Classic theme include:
+Page styles we've built into the template include:

 *	`index` for the home page of a collection
 *	`cover` for a front cover, which will appear in ebook editions